mdnorris1/WiresharkLab/README.md

 As part of the fantastic Antisyphon training with John Strand, I got to use packet captures to analyze network traffic.

-Firts I opened magnitude_1hr in the Open Capture File box.
+First I opened magnitude_1hr in the Open Capture File box.

 When Wireshark opens, you will see packets represented in three different windows.